lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

-software at any time, but for correct normal operation it will only write the empty area of the TXF (between the write pointer and read pointer) and only read the full area of the RXF (between the read pointer and write pointer) with the other areas used by the hardware  It is first worth noting that the hardware implications of the asynchronous nature of SCK and the fact it may not be free running, complicate some of the logic.
+software at any time, but for correct normal operation it will only write the empty area of the TXF (between the write pointer and read pointer) and only read the full area of the RXF (between the read pointer and write pointer) with the other areas used by the hardware.
+It is first worth noting that the hardware implications of the asynchronous nature of SCK and the fact it may not be free running, complicate some of the logic.
 The full feature set of that interface logic (clocked by SCK) includes the serial to parallel converter for RX data, the parallel-to-serial converter for TX data, and the interfaces to RXFIFO and TXFIFO.
-Before the first bit transfer and after the last SCK is stopped, so there is no clock for any of this logic.
+Before the first bit transfer and after the last SCK is stopped, there is no clock for any of this logic.
 So for instance there is no guarantee of the two-clock-edges normally required for asynchronous handshaking protocols.
 The RXFIFO and TXFIFO exist to facilitate this situation.